Thursday 5 May 2016, 8pm

 “Considering the journey she’s been on through her time on this mortal coil – both literally (in miles) and metaphorically/metaphysically – Louise Landes Levi has managed to retain a remarkable degree of anonymity.
 In the late 60s she travelled solo through Istanbul to India, studying North Indian music and poetry and has published several translations including one of the work of Mira, a 16th Century Indian singer-saint, plus several volumes of her own poetry and biographical writings.
 A contemporary of and collaborator with Ira Cohen, Angus MacLise, Terry Riley and others, a founder member of Daniel Moore’s Floating Lotus Magic Opera Company (America’s first fusion orchestra) and previously a student of both La Monte Young and Ali Akbar Khan, Louise’s discography seems rather minimal in the light of her rich, experiential travels.
 She plays the sarangi in a beautifully serene, meditative style and it was Richard Dawson who first brought her album From The Ming Oracle to our attention, her only vinyl release to date and one that quickly had our minds submitting involuntarily.” – Tusk Festival

 William Rees is a composer and multi-instrumentalist currently based in London.
-Having spent six years studying Hindustani classical music in India, as well as being classically trained on the viola, Rees has a keen understanding of both Eastern and Western classical music.
+Having spent six years studying Hindustani classical music in India, as well as being classically trained on the viola, Rees has a keen understanding of both South Asian and Western classical traditions.
 Rees’ music is an esoteric blend of his disparate influences, ranging from Indian and Persian classical music, to modern composition and free improvisation.
 He released a cassette of solo viola compositions on Night Ritual Recordings in 2013, entitled A Burial Shroud.
 His most recent release was a split cassette under the Curling Hands moniker for Skell Records.

 “Chilled, resonating strings ebb and flow in a swarm of distant beauty.
 Imagine Bad Seed/Dirty Three Warren Ellis playing a noise showcase in a familiar basement and you’re mostly there.
 It’s a moving piece of gritted transcendence.” – Secret Decoder